 When considering different types of light bulb socket bases, it can get quite confusing.
 Many people get confused about the different numbers used for each light bulb base and their meanings.

 The standard light bulb base is E-26.
-The E-26 light bulb base must use an E-26 socket; you will find an E-26 socket on many table and floor lamps sold in the United States.
+The E-26 light bulb base must use an E-26 socket; you will find an E-26 socket on many tables and floor lamps sold in the United States.
 The E-26 socket is also known as the standard socket.
-Besides the E-26 lamp holder socket, the other significant U.S. lamp holder socket types are E-12, E-19 and E-39.
+Besides the E-26 lamp holder socket, the other significant U.S. socket types are E-12, E-19 and E-39.

 E-26 – Standard Light Bulb Base and Socket

-The photo below shows you how you can measure your socket to see if it will fit an E-26 light bulb base.
+The photo below shows you how to measure your socket to see if it will fit an E-26 light bulb base.

 A few things to remember about the standard E-26 sockets and light bulbs:

-- E-26 does not refer to the shape or the glass part of the light bulb.
+- E-26 does not refer to the light bulb’s shape or glass part.

 - E-26 only refers to the light bulb base size that will screw into the socket.

 - Manufacturers will usually print E 26 on the light bulbs.